Learning Marmoset Vocal Patterns with a Masked Autoencoder for Robust Call Segmentation, Classification, and Caller Identification: Dataset and Experimental setup

 We implemented our backbone Transformer model using Vision transformer that divides the original high-resolution $257 \times 256$ linear spectral segments into $16 \times 16$ patches.
+The spectrogram patches reduce Transformer input lengths compared to pixels and balance the time and frequency resolutions.
 These patches are linearly embedded and then passed into a Transformer module with a model dimension of 384.
 The Transformer module consists of 6 blocks, each with 6-head self-attention and linear modules.
 The linear modules have a hidden dimension of 1536.
 The outputs of the two Transformer streams are concatenated and passed through a shared linear layer with a dimension of 1024 for the final prediction.
+We found that larger Transformer models (e.g., model dimension of 768 or deeper layers) would perform poorly on small amounts of available annotated data.